ThinkRedstone/Campaign/gods.md

 ## Isoi
 `myabe reconsider`

-The goddess coin, and those who get it.
+The goddess of coin, and those who get it.
 Patron of the merchant who rob you by day, and the thieves who steal from you by night.

 Symbol: A coin with the imprint of a smiling maiden.

+True Blade: Probably a dagger, since both sides of her patrons will stab you in the back

 ## Naru